pau-tomas/gb-studio-plugins/README.md

 <img width="300" alt="Player Field Update" src="screenshots/smooth_fade.png"/>

+## β Plugins

+The plugins in this category are even more experimental than the ones above and might change in the future.

+- **Move Variable Actor To and Store Variable Actor Position In Variables**:
+  - These events duplicate existing GB Studio Actor events but instead of using a dropdown to select the actor they use a variable.
+The value of the variable represents the index of the actor in the scene (the player is always `0` and the rest of the actors have an index assigned based on when they were added to the scene).

 ## How to Install

 Drop the `plugins` folder in your project.
 All the above events will be available from the `Add Event` button.